Meldiron/appwrite-cms-v0/README.md

 Thanks for your attention open source community!
 See you later in GitHub issues section 👋

+## Documentation

+You can find bunch of resources on our official [GitBook](https://meldiron-appwrite.gitbook.io/appwrite-cms/) documentation.

 ## TODO

 - Sort by attribute functionality